Flexible-step Model Predictive Control based on Generalized Lyapunov Functions: Applications to nonholonomic systems

 Let us investigate Algorithm \ref{algo:ho-dclf}, when applied to the following optimal control problem. \begin{problem} \end{problem} We take the prediction horizon to be $N_p=10$.
 The initial state is set to be $[1\ 2\ 3\ 5]^T$ and we use

 as the initial control.
 As discussed, we choose $V(x) = \|x\|^2$ as the \hodclf.
 In step four of Algorithm~\ref{algo:ho-dclf}, we find an index $\ell_{decr}\in \{1,\dots,m\}$ which achieves a descent for this \hodclf.
 We do so by choosing the index $\ell_{decr}$ that corresponds to the minimal predicted Lyapunov function value $V(x^{\ell_{decr}})$.
 To achieve a descent, we choose $\alpha(x) = \varepsilon\|x\|^4$, where $\varepsilon = 10^{-5}$.
 Although only the weights of the sixth, fifth, fourth and third Lyapunov function value are non-zero, we choose $m=N_p=10$ for \adc.
 This means, in every iteration of Algorithm \ref{algo:ho-dclf} we can implement up to ten steps.
+In our implementation {\tt fmincon} from MATLAB is used to solve Problem~\ref{prob:simulation}.

 The solution to Problem~\ref{prob:simulation} computed by flexible-step MPC is shown in Figure \ref{fig:control_10adc}.